multiscript/multiscript.github.io/docs/index.md

 ## **C** - Template
 This is the template document that Multiscript will use to generate each output file.

+## **D** - Output Folder
+This is the folder in which the output files will be generated.

+## **E** - Plan Options
+Click this button to adjust various settings specific to this plan file.

+## **F** - Start
+Click this button to execute the plan, which will generate the output files.

+## **G** - Notes
+You can write any notes you wish to include with the plan here.
+(The notes are stored in Markdown format.)

+## Editing a Template
+Here's some help for editing a template document:
 ### Tags

 The template file should include any of the following tags.
 Around the tags you can include any other content that you like.